Danny5487401/go_advanced_code/chapter31_tool/02_tool/01_compile/compile.md

 //
 // AllThreadsSyscall is unaware of any threads that are launched
 // explicitly by cgo linked code, so the function always returns
-// ENOTSUP in binaries that use cgo.
+// ENOTSUP in binaries that user cgo.
 //go:uintptrescapes
 func AllThreadsSyscall(trap, a1, a2, a3 uintptr) (r1, r2 uintptr, err Errno) {
 	if cgo_libc_setegid != nil {